Ebrahim Rasool Unbothered After Marco Rubio Expelled Him From Washington

 Source: Getty Images

 JOHANNESBURG — Ebrahim Rasool, South Africa's outgoing ambassador to the United States whom Secretary of State Marco Rubio expelled, was not disturbed by the decision and said he had been through worse.
-He called for the government to continue paving a way to engage Donald Trump's administration.
+He called for the government to continue paving the way to engage Donald Trump's administration.

 What did Rasool say?